plone/Products.ExtendedPathIndex/README.txt

 - Zope Corporation for the initial PathIndex code

-- Helge Tesdal from Jarn_ for the ExtendedPathIndex implementation
+- Helge Tesdal and Martijn Pieters from Jarn_ for the ExtendedPathIndex implementation

 - Alec Mitchell for the navtree and listing optimizations